FlowFuse/website/src/blog/2023/12/device-agent-as-a-windows-service.md

 ---
-title: Running the FlowFuse Device Agent as a service on Windows
+title: Run Node-RED as a service on Windows
-subtitle: Step by step guide to run the device agent as a Windows service
+subtitle: Step by step guide to run FlowFuse device agent as a Windows service
 description: Step by step guide to run the device agent as a Windows service
-date: 2023-12-11
+date: 2023-12-18
-authors: ["stephen-mclaughlin", "rob-marcer"]
+authors: ["stephen-mclaughlin", "rob-marcer", "grey-dziuba"]
 image: /blog/2023/12/images/agent-as-windows-service.png
 tags:
     - posts